whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Confirm notification dialog opens
 1. Confirm that the build/launch steps are correct
 1. Confirm that you are redirected to the Run page
+1. Navigate to the Browse page
+1. Confirm the Tale is shown under "Currently running"

 * [ ] Compose Jupyter Tale